Tumulus: Canada

-Human settlement in L'Anse Amour dates back at least 7,500 years as evidenced by the burial mound of a Maritime Archaic boy.
-His body was wrapped in a shroud of bark or hide and placed face down with his head pointed to the west.
-The site was first excavated in the 1970s.
+L'Anse Amour is an archaeological site located in the Strait of Belle Isle in Newfoundland and Labrador, Canada.
+This site consists of a single burial mound that is 8 meters in diameter.
+The remains of a juvenile were found at the site along with a variety of artifacts, including tools and points made from stone and animal bones, a bone whistle, and red ochre colored stones.
+The juvenile is oriented with their head facing north and their body fully extended.
+This site has been dated to 8,300 years ago.

+This site has been pointed to as an early example of the burial traditions characteristic of the Maritime Archaic Community.
+Similar sites are located throughout this region, although this tradition seems to have reached its peak around 1,000 years after the construction of the site at L'Anse Amour.
+Many of these Maritime Archaic burial sites are removed from areas of habitation and may have acted as meeting places for people from across wide areas.
+The Innu people, who inhabit this area today, were sometimes fearful that the souls of the dead could do harm to the living and therefore buried them in isolated areas under stones.
+While archaeologists are unsure of the intentions behind the location and construction of this site, these more recent beliefs may suggest that the juvenile at L'Anse Amour may have been buried in this way to protect the living.

 The Augustine Mound is an important Mi'kmaq burial site in New Brunswick.

 Taber Hill is a Haudenosaunee burial mound in Toronto, Ontario.

 In the southern regions of Manitoba and Saskatchewan, evidence of ancient mound builders was discovered by archaeologists, beginning with excavations by Henry Youle Hind in 1857.

 In Southwestern British Columbia, several types of burial mounds are known from the Salishan region (Hill-Tout 1895).

 United States

 Mound building was a central feature of the public architecture of many Native American and Mesoamerican cultures from Chile to Minnesota.
 Thousands of mounds in the United States have been destroyed as a result of farming, pot-hunting, amateur and professional archaeology, road-building and construction.
 Surviving mounds are still found in river valleys, especially along the Mississippi, Tennessee and Ohio Rivers, and as far west as Spiro Mounds in Oklahoma.

 Mounds were used for burial, to support residential and religious structures, to represent a shared cosmology, and to unite and demarcate community.
 Common forms include conical mounds, ridge-top mounds, platform mounds, and animal effigy mounds, but there are many variations.
-Mound building in the USA is believed to date back to at least 3400 BC in the Southeast (see Watson Brake).
+Mound building in the US is believed to date back to at least 3400 BC in the Southeast (see Watson Brake).
 The Adena and the Mississippian cultures are principally known for their mounds, as is the Hopewell tradition.
 The largest mound site north of Mexico is Cahokia Mounds, a vast World Heritage Site located just east of St. Louis, Missouri.